 - The Protagonist of Erfworld is aware he's in some kind of tabletop military gaming simulation-like world, but no one has any idea they're in a Webcomic.
 Except possibly Charlie.

-- Harry Potter Comics includes the same popular fantasy fiction as our world, including Lord of the Rings, which has recently been revealed to be part of the ACTUAL history of the Harry Potter universe.
+- Harry Potter Comics includes the same popular fantasy fiction as our world, including The Lord of the Rings, which has been revealed to be part of the actual history of the Harry Potter universe.

 - One of The Simpsons "Treehouse of Horror" episodes involved a remote control which brought television to life.